Hypercell-Games/backend-dev/README.md

 To perform live coding session tasks it's expected to additionally have knowledge of:

 - Running docker containers with docker-compose
-- Using Drizzle ORM to structure and perform queries
+- Drizzle ORM queries using findMany() and findOne()

-If you're not familiar with any of these technologies, don't worry :)
+If you're not familiar with any of these, don't worry :)
-You still have time to get basic understanding of them before the session.
+You still have time to get basic understanding before the session.
 It's not that hard, we promise.

 ## Getting Started